Open-MBEE/kservices/README.md

      same directory as the others.
 You may also need to change the pom.xml files in bae, klang, and kservices to find the jars for util and sysml at ../{util|sysml}/target/???-SNAPSHOT???.jar.
-You should be able to see examples of this for getting the bae and klang jars from
+You should be able to see examples of this for getting the bae and klang jars from the mbee-dev profile in kservices/pom.xml.
   5. If having trouble with microsoft z3 integration, you may need to set `LD_LIBRARY_PATH` to point to `klang/lib`.
 On Mac OS, it is `DYLIB_LIBRARY_PATH`.
 If using Eclipse or Intellij IDEA, you can add this variable to the run configuration(s).
 These may